-The Accessible Canada Act established Accessibility Standards Canada, which was previously called the Canadian Accessibility Standards Development Organization.
+The Accessible Canada Act established Accessibility Standards Canada (ASC).
 ASC develops and revises accessibility standards and recommends them to the government for regulation.
-It also supports and conducts research on accessibility and inform best practices for identifying, removing, and preventing barriers.
+It also supports research on accessibility and inform best practices for identifying, removing, and preventing barriers.

 Provincial and Territorial Accessibility Acts